mkumar73/mkumar73/README.md

 - ⚡ Fun fact: ...
 -->

-- 👨🏻‍💻 I'm a data scientist / machine learning engineer.
-- 🔭 I’m working on application of NAS and Meta-Learning.
+- 👨🏻‍💻 I'm a data scientist working on application of NAS and Meta-Learning...
-- Hobbies: 📷 Photography, follow Formula 1 🏎